pret/pokecrystal/docs/vc_patch.md

 Commands are interpreted with a series of arguments, separated by whitespace (spaces, tabs, or newlines).
 Leading and trailing whitespace is ignored; for example, "`{  hex  @  4  }`" is interpreted the same as "`{hex @ 4}`".

-Some commands may output a **value series**, which is a series of two-digit hexadecimal bytes separated by spaces, preceded by a decimal count: "<code>a*N*: <i>v1</i> <i>v2</i> [...] <i>vN</i></code>".

-Some command names have variants to allow reproducing the exact formatting in a `.patch` file.
+Command names have variants to allow reproducing the exact formatting in a `.patch` file.
 If the command name is all lowercase, the output byte values use lowercase for hexadecimal digits A-F; if it is all uppercase, they use uppercase.

-For commands which output a value series, if the command name ends in an underscore, a space is output after the colon preceding the values; if not, then it is not.
+Some commands may output a **value series**, which is a series of two-digit hexadecimal bytes separated by spaces, preceded by a decimal count and a colon "`:`": "<code>a*N*: <i>v1</i> <i>v2</i> [...] <i>vN</i></code>".
+These commands have additional variants: if the command name ends in a slash "`/`", the count and colon are not output; or else, if it ends in an underscore "`_`", a space is output after the colon; otherwise, the count and colon are output without a space.

 **Arguments** evaluate to numeric values.
 They may be any of the following:

 - Literal numbers in decimal (base 10, e.g. "`42`"), hexadecimal (base 16, e.g. "`0x2a`"), or octal (base 8, e.g. "`052`").
 They may start with a plus sign "`+`".
 Numbers should not be negative.
 - Comparison operators: "`==`" is 0, "`>`" is 1, "`<`" is 2, "`>=`" is 3, "`<=`" is 4, "`!=`" is 5, and "`||`" is 0x11.
-- Symbol names from the two `.sym` files provided to `make_patch` may evaluate as their bank-relative address, or their absolute offset in the ROM, depending on the command.
+- Symbol names from the two `.sym` files provided to `make_patch` may evaluate as their relative address or their absolute offset, depending on the command.
+(Addresses are relative to the symbol's bank for ROM addresses, or to 0x8000, the start of all RAM, for RAM addresses.)
 They may also be followed by a plus sign and a literal number that gets added to the value.
 - "`@`" evaluates as the address or absolute offset of the current patch/hook label, depending on the command.

 Any other characters are output as-is.